 Conclusion

 While each one suffering from celiac has a unique sensitivity level to gluten, you still have to be cautious to avoid being glutened.
-Also, try to follow tips we mentioned above when accidentally eating food containing gluten to ease any symptoms as much as possible.
+Also, try to follow the tips we mentioned above when accidentally eating food containing gluten to ease any symptoms as much as possible.